juniorCitizen/storyblok-ts-client/README.md

 <hr>

 * consists of a basic CRUD client "[`Storyblok`](#Storyblok)" and a wrapper library of axios management API requests "[`ApiClient`](#ApiClient)"

 * [ApiClient](#ApiClient) methods are categorized into the following:

   * [assetFolders](#ApiClient+assetFolders)
   * [assets](#ApiClient+assets)
   * [components](#ApiClient+components)
   * [spaces](#ApiClient+spaces)
   * [stories](#ApiClient+stories)

-* API requests are throttled to 3 calls per second
+* API requests are throttled

 * images are compressed and resized using [sharp](https://github.com/lovell/sharp)

 * [jest](https://github.com/facebook/jest) is setup for testing (not fully tested)

 * the management API is not fully implemented

 ## Installation